nisc/node-mendeley-search-jsonp-proxy/readme.md

 Parameters:

     query: The search query (required).
-    jsonp: The function name to use for the JSON response.
+    callback: The function name to use for the JSON response.
 Default is 'callback'.
     format: The expected format of the response, if not JSON.
 Supports: 'text', 'xml', 'string'.